BatthewZ/cv-code-examples/README.md

 ### GetGrimDawn

 A team buff calculator for Grim Dawn characters - NodeJS, React Typescript, Puppeteer A tool that webscrapes a [Grim Dawn](https://www.grimdawn.com/) character mockup from third party tool [GrimTools (example link)](https://www.grimtools.com/calc/D2pOrpJN), and calculates and categorises all buffs and team buffs that the character provides.
+To preview the tool, copy this URL ( https://www.grimtools.com/calc/D2pOrpJN ) and paste it inside the live link below:

 - Live Link: https://getgrimdawn.uc.r.appspot.com/